diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-25-how-to-minimize-tech-debt-from-the-start.md

 All of them are the bare minimum to contain the chaos that can be born on a software project.

+Unless you are creating software that can automatically be verified (like in some programming languages), every software developer/engineer has a different background and different preferences.
+While we must respect that, we need to set clear boundaries about what is accepted, and what is not.

 ### Automatic enforcement

 However, I do not think this is enough for keeping the tech debt at bay.
 The temptation of going faster is going to always be there, and the PMs are going to be always pushing.

-This is my favorite way of keeping tech debt to a minimum: to have a series of pipeline jobs that analyze the code and detect formatting issues, bad smells on your code, and any other issues that could be automatically detected.
+This is my favorite way of keeping tech debt to a minimum: to have a series of pipeline jobs that analyze the code and detect formatting issues, [bad smells](https://martinfowler.com/bliki/CodeSmell.html) on your code, and any other issues that could be automatically detected.

 Although I would rather use static analysis tools, now that we have LLMs, we could even describe the guidelines as context in the project and run the LLM on each one of the files that the developer has modified.

+If we force to have different tests we also will be ensuring good quality.
+There is an adage that says:
+*good code is easily testable code*, and I would say it is true, as the pain of having to deal with the bad code is felt by the same developer that has created it.
+Add some rules to the tests, and now you are golden!

-Keep in mind that testing is not replaced by static analysis.
+Keep in mind that testing is not replaced by static analysis, nor by LLM-based code analysis.
+A good codebase has tests always, and while tests do not guarantee that the code has good quality, not having tests guarantee a bad codebase.

+Indeed, I would rather have a lot of static analysis tools and testing than LLMs.
+LLMs can be unpredictable: they hallucinate and depend on their training data.
+Maybe the data is outdated, or is outdated with bad practices.
+Anyway, do not trust LLMs solutions blindly[^4].

 Some tools that you should be using: